jakuta-tech/forbidden/README.md

 * average runtime for all tests on a single thread is `12` minutes; optimal no. of threads is `5`,
 * `length` attribute in results includes only HTTP response body length,
 * cross-site tracing (XST) is `no more` considered to be a vulnerability,
-* cURL commands to test double `Host` header don't work properly because cURL doesn't allow that - I had to send HTTP requests using `requests` library.
+* cURL commands to test double `Host` header don't work properly because cURL doesn't allow that - I am sending HTTP requests using `requests` library.

 **High priority plans:**